Skip to content

 Recommended For

-Operators adding an alternative deposit method.
+• Operators adding an alternative deposit method.
 Operators looking to add an alternative funding method alongside their primary card acquirer.
-This is the right mental model for MiFinity.
-It is not a replacement for Nuvei, Paysafe or Ecommpay.
-It is an additional rail you put inside the cashier so players who don't want to use their debit card directly — or who fund through cash via eVouchers, or who use UnionPay because they're in China, or who keep balance in an eWallet on principle — have a path to deposit.
-The wallet-to-cashier transfer is zero-chargeback for the operator.
-The player has already funded the wallet before initiating the deposit, so the chargeback risk lives between Cryptopay or the funding card processor and MiFinity, not between MiFinity and the operator.
+This is the right mental model for MiFinity, because it is not a replacement for Nuvei, Paysafe or Ecommpay but an additional rail you put inside the cashier so players who do not want to use their debit card directly, or who fund through cash via eVouchers, or who use UnionPay because they are in China, or who keep balance in an eWallet on principle, have a path to deposit.
+The wallet-to-cashier transfer is zero-chargeback for the operator, since the player has already funded the wallet before initiating the deposit, so the chargeback risk lives between Cryptopay or the funding card processor and MiFinity rather than between MiFinity and the operator.
 For risk-controlled iGaming books this is structurally cleaner than another card rail.

-Casinos targeting Asia, LATAM and emerging markets.
+• Casinos targeting Asia, LATAM and emerging markets.
 Casinos and sportsbooks with material player volume in Asia, LATAM or emerging markets.
-MiFinity's UnionPay Principal Member status is the differentiator on China-facing volume — they can acquire UPOP traffic and operate the MoneyExpress cross-border remittance to mainland China card holders.
+MiFinity's UnionPay Principal Member status is the differentiator on China-facing volume, since it can acquire UPOP traffic and operate the MoneyExpress cross-border remittance to mainland China card holders.
 For operators targeting Chinese-language players (and many of the 1,300+ MiFinity-integrated casinos do), this is one of a small handful of legal payment paths.
-LATAM coverage adds local methods that even Skrill and Neteller don't aggregate as broadly.
-Africa exists in the player base.
-Combined with the eVoucher rail — letting players fund the wallet from cash through partner resellers — emerging-market coverage is where MiFinity is genuinely strong.
+LATAM coverage adds local methods that even Skrill and Neteller do not aggregate as broadly, and Africa is in the player base.
+Combined with the eVoucher rail that lets players fund the wallet from cash through partner resellers, emerging-market coverage is where MiFinity is strongest.

-Cashiers wanting in-flow KYC and method retry.
+• Cashiers wanting in-flow KYC and method retry.
 Operators where cashier conversion matters and the iFrame 2.0 in-flow KYC is meaningful.
-The conventional iGaming cashier flow has three friction points where players drop: failed first card attempt (no retry without re-entering details), method-switch friction (closing and reopening the cashier), and pre-deposit KYC interruption (gets booted to a separate identity flow). iFrame 2.0 handles all three inside the same checkout — failed cards retry, methods switch, Veriff KYC runs without leaving the merchant site.
-For casinos optimizing conversion, this is a real lift versus generic hosted pages.
-The 2025 Veriff Proof of Address integration extends the in-flow KYC to address verification, which UKGC and many EU regulators now require.
+The conventional iGaming cashier flow has three friction points where players drop: a failed first card attempt (no retry without re-entering details), method-switch friction (closing and reopening the cashier), and pre-deposit KYC interruption (getting booted to a separate identity flow). iFrame 2.0 handles all three inside the same checkout, so failed cards retry, methods switch, and Veriff KYC runs without leaving the merchant site.
+For casinos optimizing conversion this is a real lift versus generic hosted pages, and the 2025 Veriff Proof of Address integration extends the in-flow KYC to address verification, which UKGC and many EU regulators now require.

-Slotegrator and SoftSwiss-platform operators.
+• Slotegrator and SoftSwiss-platform operators.
 Casinos already running on Slotegrator (Moneygrator), SoftSwiss FinteqHub, Orchestr, Akurateco, Corefy or Rebilly.
-MiFinity has live connectors on all six, which means the integration burden on the operator side drops to enabling a tile rather than building from scratch.
-If your stack already includes one of these orchestrators or payment gateways, adding MiFinity is hours of work, not weeks.
-The Slotegrator partnership specifically opens the entire APIgrator-based casino ecosystem — and Slotegrator's flagship aggregator covers 40,000+ games from 180+ providers, which is a significant share of the licensed-casino long tail.
+MiFinity has live connectors on all six, which drops the integration burden on the operator side to enabling a tile rather than building from scratch.
+If your stack already includes one of these orchestrators or payment gateways, adding MiFinity is hours of work rather than weeks.
+The Slotegrator partnership specifically opens the entire APIgrator-based casino ecosystem, and Slotegrator's flagship aggregator covers 40,000+ games from 180+ providers, a significant share of the licensed-casino long tail.

 Not Recommended For

+• US-regulated sports betting operators.
 US-regulated sports betting operators.
-US-regulated sports betting operators.
 MiFinity does not support the United States.
-DraftKings, FanDuel, BetMGM and the rest of the US state-licensed sports betting market all need a US-licensed payment partner — Nuvei holds the most US state gambling stack, Worldpay covers it through Global Payments, Paysafe and Trustly have US state coverage.
-MiFinity is excluded from the US market entirely (the eWallet isn't available there for consumers either).
+DraftKings, FanDuel, BetMGM and the rest of the US state-licensed sports betting market all need a US-licensed payment partner, where Nuvei holds the most US state gambling stack, Worldpay covers it through Global Payments, and Paysafe and Trustly have US state coverage.
+MiFinity is excluded from the US market entirely (the eWallet is not available there for consumers either).
 If a meaningful share of your projected volume is US sportsbook deposits, MiFinity is the wrong answer.

-Operators needing a primary card acquirer.
+• Operators needing a primary card acquirer.
 Operators looking for a primary card acquirer.
-MiFinity is not an acquirer in the Visa/Mastercard sense (outside UnionPay where they hold Principal Member status).
-The wallet aggregates cards from outside processors and presents them to the player; the merchant cashier receives a wallet-to-merchant transfer, not a direct card transaction.
-For operators who need direct Visa/Mastercard acquiring with merchant-of-record settlement, MiFinity sits alongside an acquirer like Nuvei, Ecommpay or Worldpay — it doesn't replace one.
+MiFinity is not an acquirer in the Visa/Mastercard sense (outside UnionPay, where it holds Principal Member status).
+The wallet aggregates cards from outside processors and presents them to the player, and the merchant cashier receives a wallet-to-merchant transfer rather than a direct card transaction.
+For operators who need direct Visa/Mastercard acquiring with merchant-of-record settlement, MiFinity sits alongside an acquirer like Nuvei, Ecommpay or Worldpay rather than replacing one.
 This is the most common misconception in operator procurement: MiFinity is shopped against Nuvei and chosen, then the operator discovers six months in that they still need a card acquirer for direct card deposits.

+• Crypto-first casinos.
 Crypto-first casinos.
-Crypto-first casinos.
-MiFinity supports Bitcoin and Bitcoin Cash deposits into the wallet through the Cryptopay partner at a 1.8% fee — but that's a funding rail, not a settlement option.
-No stablecoins, no Ethereum, no native crypto on/off-ramp, no crypto payouts.
-For casinos where crypto deposits run 30%+ of volume or where USDT/USDC settlement is the operating model, you need a crypto-native gateway: CoinsPaid for iGaming-focused crypto, NOWPayments for breadth across 350+ coins, BitPay for enterprise compliance.
+MiFinity supports BTC, BCH, ETH, LTC and XRP deposits into and withdrawals from the wallet through the Cryptopay partner at a 1.8% fee, but that is a player-side funding rail rather than a merchant settlement option.
+There are no stablecoins (USDT/USDC), no native crypto on/off-ramp for operators, and no merchant-side crypto payout API.
+For casinos where crypto deposits run 30%+ of volume or where USDT/USDC settlement is the operating model, you need a crypto-native gateway: CoinsPaid for iGaming-focused crypto, NOWPayments for breadth across 350+ coins, or BitPay for enterprise compliance.
 Pair those alongside MiFinity rather than expecting MiFinity to cover crypto.

-Operators requiring published merchant pricing.
+• Operators requiring published merchant pricing.
 Operators with procurement processes that require published merchant pricing before signing.
 MiFinity does not publish merchant-side rates for iFrame, PayAnyBank or PayAnyCard.
-The 1.8% deposit fee and €1 withdrawal you see online are player-side.
-Merchant economics are negotiated and confidential.
-For finance teams that need defensible benchmarked pricing before approving a vendor, the absence of a published rate card is a real procurement friction — the same friction that exists with Adyen and Worldpay at the enterprise tier, but those vendors at least publish indicative ranges.
-MiFinity does not.
+The 1.8% deposit fee and €1 withdrawal you see online are player-side, and merchant economics are negotiated and confidential.
+For finance teams that need defensible benchmarked pricing before approving a vendor, the absence of a published rate card is real procurement friction, the same friction that exists with Adyen and Worldpay at the enterprise tier, except those vendors at least publish indicative ranges and MiFinity does not.

 Geographic Coverage